Comparing Freshdesk vs Freshservice can admittedly be pretty confusing.

 Other notable features include time tracking and invoicing tools, advanced password policy for agents and customers, customer 360, customer journey, multilingual knowledge base, frustration tracking, community forums self-service, article versioning, automatic sitemap generation, timesheet summary report, satisfaction survey report, agent and group performance, linked tickets, escalation emails for SLA violation, SLA reminders, satisfaction surveys, ticket templates, and time tracking.

-Freshdesk is a cloud-based customer support software with multiple support channels available, including live chat, email, phone, and social media, you can help customers through their preferred communication method.
+Freshdesk is a cloud-based service and customer support software application with multiple support channels available, including live chat, email, phone, and social media, you can help customers through their preferred communication method.

-Freshservice is an ITIL aligned service desk solution that is aligned with best practices and ITIL processes such as incident, problem, change, release and asset management.
+Freshservice is an ITIL aligned service desk solution that is aligned with best practices and ITIL processes such as incident, problem management, change, release and asset management.

 ITIL compliance refers to the level of conformance to the Information Technology Infrastructure Library (ITIL), a system of standards developed by the British Office of Government Commerce (BGC).